reallyreadit/blog/_posts/2020-11-30-spotify-for-news-sells-readup-short.markdown

 In that case, finding articles and stories on Readup will start feeling like Spotify, like “browsing everything.”
 In the meantime, we have a pretty awesome sweet spot.
 These are the current Top Publishers on Readup, as of November 30, 2020:

-The New York Times
+- The New York Times
-The New Yorker
+- The New Yorker
-Medium
+- Medium
-The Atlantic
+- The Atlantic
-The Guardian
+- The Guardian
-CNBC
+- CNBC
-The Washington Post
+- The Washington Post
-CNN
+- CNN
-WIRED
+- WIRED
-The Cut
+- The Cut

-Writers at those publications are likely to get the fattest paychecks when paid Readup launches.
+Writers at those publications are likely to get the fattest paychecks when we launch Readup 2.0.
 We’ll see.
 A lot of that depends on how well we convert current Readers (from unpaid to paid) and how many “paying newbies” come rushing in.
 Hopefully tons.
 And hopefully they have good taste in reading.

 *****